argshook/react-playground/readme.md

 ## How to do

-1. `npm i -g babel-cli babel webpack mocha webpack-dev-server`
+1. `npm i -g babel-core webpack mocha webpack-dev-server`
 1. `npm i`

 ## How